aymerick/raymond/README.md

 The rendering context can contain any type of values, including `array`, `slice`, `map`, `struct` and `func`.

-When using structs, be warned that only exported fields are accessible:
+When using structs, be warned that only exported fields are accessible.
+However you can access exported fields in template with their lowercase names.

+For example, in following example, both `{{author.firstName}}` and `{{Author.FirstName}}` references work, as long as `Author` and `FirstName` are exported struct fields:

 ```go
 package main